thoughtbot/til/java/number-formatting.md

 # NumberFormatting

 ## Assignment
-How can someone format a number easily, without thinking too much about how the format would look like in a specific locale.
-Let's say we want to format: `12345.124` that it will look something like: `12,345.12` of course special characters according to the locale, but how can this be done?
+Format a number for a specific locale.
+For example, the number 12345.124 should be formatted as `12,345.12` in the USA locale, but `12.345,78` in the German locale.

 ## Solution
 ```java